Gasparee Caves…. Sunday 30thMarch’14

-Gasparee Cave, located at Point Baleine on the north-eastern side of Gaspar Grande is a favorite destination for a visitor.
-The Island geological features consist of limestone rocks composed mostly of coral, oolites and sea shells.
-Formation of the cave occurred when water containing carbon dioxide dissolved the limestone to form crystals of calcium bicarbonate.
-Over the years, the crystals accumulate creating stalagmites, which extend upward from the cave floor, and stalactites which extend downward from the roof.
-Over time, the crystals develop into pillars which stem from the roof to the floor.
-The crystals in the cave have transformed themselves into amasing shapes, and some offer the appearance of a dinosaur head, a chandelier, two lovers hugging and even flowers.
-What makes this cave most attractive is that sea water enters the cave through and underground source to create a translucent blue pond.
-It is always a desire to take a refreshing swim in the cave which can be restricted due to the 10 to 20 foot depth.
+Gasparee Caves, situated at Point Baleine on the north-eastern side of Gaspar Grande Island is a favorite destination for local and foreign visitors.
+The Island’s geological features consist of limestone rocks composed mostly of coral, oolites and sea shells.
+Formation of the main cave occurred when water containing carbon dioxide dissolved the limestone to form crystals of calcium bicarbonate.
+Over time, the crystals accumulate creating stalagmites, they extend upward from the cave floor, and stalactites that extend downward from the roof.
+The crystals grow and evolve into pillars that stem from the roof to the floor.
+The crystals in the cave have transformed themselves into fascinating shapes, and some have the appearance of a dinosaur head, a chandelier, two lovers hugging and even flowers.
+What makes the cave most attractive is that the sea water enters the cave through and underground source to create a translucent blue pond with a depth of 10-20 feet.

 Depart by 7.45am to Island Home

-Cost of $150 which includes the cost for the boat trip to Gasparee and Scotland Bay, CDA Tour, Island Home gate entrance and a return hike.
+The cost of $160 which includes the boat trips to Gasparee Island and Scotland Bay, CDA Tour guides, Island Home gate entrance and a return hike.
 (Optional return by boat $20.00 extra)

 Note: Secure parking available inside Island Home Car Park for additional $20.00 per car